 The Budapest Card

 One thing to consider for a two day visit is whether to buy the Budapest Card.
 The 48-hour card costs 9,990 forint (approx. £28) and provides unlimited travel on the city’s public transport.
 It also offers free admission to several museums, discounts to places such as the Szechenyi Baths and two complimentary walking tours.
+So I would highly recommend this for a weekend city break in Budapest.

 Where to Stay